-OK, I agree, BTC was first used for many illegal activities and was especially involved in transactions on silk road (marketplace) but I don’t see anything wrong with it.
+OK, I agree, BTC was first used for any illegal activities and was especially involved in transactions on the silk road (marketplace) but I don’t see anything wrong with it.
 I will tell explain why further in this write-up.

 Later it was also used by WikiLeaks, the famous whistleblower in the world when all banks stopped supporting them.

 WikiLeaks now accepts anonymous Bitcoin donations on 1HB5XMLmzFVj8ALj6mfBsbifRoD4miY36v

 But no one talks what happened after that, these two adoptions actually pushed Bitcoin towards mainstream adoption, when people started buying Pizzas with BTC.
 Why does no one question that?